 Here’s what we expect from you:

-- Meeting Attendance.
-Area Leader meetings are held monthly in March, April and May and twice a month in June.
-Attendance is strongly encouraged as these meetings are vital to the planning of the festival.
+- Attend Area Leader meetings regularly.
+Area Leader meetings are held monthly in March, April, May and twice a month in June.
+Attendance is strongly encouraged as these meetings are vital to the planning of the festival

-- These sessions are held for new and returning volunteers, no later than one week before the festival begins, and attendance is mandatory for all Area Leaders.
-Each AL conducts an orientation specific to the assigned area, focusing on how the area will operate; they may also conduct a site tour.
-Some of the specialized training required for certain positions, such as debit/credit operations, Smart Serve refreshers, and information sessions are also held at this time.
+- Plan and attend your Area’s Orientation session.
+Orientation sessions are held for new and returning volunteers, no later than one week before the festival begins, and attendance is mandatory for all Area Leaders.
+Each AL conducts an orientation specific to the assigned area, focusing on how the area will operate, addressing FAQs and (when possible) conducting a site tour.
+Some of the specialized-training required for certain positions, such as debit/credit operations, Smart Serve refreshers, and information sessions are also held at this time.

-- Each Area Leader is asked to submit a final report at the end of the festival to summarize the operations of their area.
+- Create a post-festival report.
+Each Area Leader is asked to submit a final report at the end of the festival to summarize the operations of their area, where they had difficulties, what went well and what changes are needed for the following year.

 - All volunteers in Leadership positions are required to sign an annual non-disclosure form.